-The images of the pink version shown here steem from a perfect copy made by Anthony Greenhill in 2005.
 As can be seen from the images here there are many versions with different body colors.
 All have a white circle in common although this plastic ages and thereby turns into yellow.
-This happended to the plastic in image #14.
+This happended to the plastic in image #09.

 ?????? transliterated Tsvetok meaning "Flower" aka "Festival flower" is the emblem of the World Festival of Youth and Students, and the puzzle was released in 1985 to the XII festival, which took place in Moscow.
 It came with a packaging out of paper and clear plastic.

 There is another version "Fill The Circle" (also known as "Telefonchik") with an identical mechanism but a slightly different shape.

-The original price is based on the official exchange rate (0.6 rubels per dollar) although in socialist time this was completely theoretical.
+The original price given here is based on the official exchange rate (0.6 rubels per dollar) although in socialist time this was completely theoretical.
 The price (in roubles) is printed on the first package.
 Even here exists some ambiguity: On some packages price of 1.10 rubels was printed, 1.20 on others.